 If you are competing in an event that involves a varied terrain, or if you want to help build up your running speed, you can make the programme more challenging by doing more hill runs and tempo runs.

 Training plan for a half marathon in 6 weeks – Advanced Runners

 If you want to be ready for a half marathon in 6 weeks, you’ll need to already have a solid base of weekly running to build upon, meaning that this programme is not likely to be suitable for beginners.
 For those who are already consistently running however, a 6 week training plan can help you to challenge yourself and bridge the gap between shorter runs and longer distances, all the way up to your 13.1 mile run on race day.

 The training plan combines strength training, cross training, long runs, short runs and tempo runs to help you to build up to running your half marathon and crossing the finish line comfortably.

 Generally, the more time you have to train for an event, the better – especially if this is your first half marathon.
-It’s important to note however, that runners of all abilities should make sure they consult a trained medical professional before undergoing any new training programme, and make sure you take adequate rest days to avoid injury.
+It’s important to note, however, that runners of all abilities should make sure they consult a trained medical professional before undergoing any new training programme and make sure they take adequate rest days to avoid injury.

 By race day you’ll have put a lot of hard work into your training, so make it count by remembering to pace yourself throughout the course of the race (don’t use all your energy blasting out the first few miles!).
 Hydration is also key – so don’t forget to drink plenty of water.